La Ratte Potatoes

-Known to be one of the finest flavored fingerlings on the potato market the La Ratte is best showcased in preparations that allow its flavor and texture to take center stage.
-The thin skin of the La Ratte potato is so delicate that it is easily removed once cooked, though it can be consumed skin on as well.
-La Ratte can be roasted, sautéed or braised then dressed simply with fresh herbs, vinegar, and olive oil.
-Boiled and pureed they make an exceptional base for soups and sauces.
-La Ratte potatoes hold up their shape well when even when overcooked and consequently work perfectly as a salad potato or boiled and smashed slightly with a fork.
-Complimentary ingredients for the La Ratte potato include thyme, tarragon, endive, shallots, garlic, browned butter, cream, Dijon mustard, red wine vinegar, champagne vinegar, truffle oil, capers, and bacon.
-Due to the La Ratte potato’s delicate nature, it does not store quite as long as other fingerings, be sure to keep them in a cool, dry and dark location until ready to use.
-Never refrigerate as this can negatively impact the flavor and texture of the La Ratte and cause it to deteriorate quickly.
+La Ratte potatoes are best suited for cooked applications such as roasting, sautéing, boiling, and braising.
+La Ratte potatoes hold their shape well when cooked which lends them to be a perfect salad potato.
+Boiled and pureed they make an exceptional base for soups and sauces, and they can also be sliced and roasted and served with lemon peel, herbs, olives, or parsley.
+Complimentary flavors include thyme, tarragon, endive, shallots, garlic, browned butter, cream, Dijon mustard, red wine vinegar, champagne vinegar, truffle oil, capers, and bacon.
+Due to the La Ratte potato’s delicate nature, it does not store as long as other fingerings.
+Store in a cool, dry and dark location until ready to use.
+Do not refrigerate as this can negatively impact the flavor and texture of the La Ratte and cause it to deteriorate quickly.

-Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
+Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.